 OFFICIAL TEST SCORES

 GRE (Graduate Record Exam) - School Code: 6609; any department code accepted.
 Scores from the general test only should be sent directly from the Educational Testing Service (ETS); scores must not be more than five years old.
 GRE scores are required regardless of educational background or previous degrees attained.

 TOEFL (Test of English as a Foreign Language) scores should be directly from ETS to Rice (School Code: 6609).
 Please see the following webpage for additional information regarding IELTS and waiver options: https://graduate.rice.edu/qualifications.

 A statement describing the applicant’s educational objectives, professional goals, historical interests and intended area of study.
 Additionally, the statement should discuss any scholarly research, writing, or similar research currently being pursued.
 Statements should be no longer than three pages (double-spaced).

 Three letters of recommendation by individuals best qualified to testify to the applicant’s capacity for graduate work in history.
 Academic references representing the applicant’s major field are preferred.
 If this is not possible, individuals who can comment on qualities relevant to the applicant’s academic goals and research will be accepted.
-Recommenders named in the application form will be sent automated emails requesting that they complete an online evaluation and upload the letter of recommendation only after the application form is fully submitted.
-We advise applicants to make sure recommenders know to expect this email and to give them sufficient time to complete this task, ahead of the application deadline.
+Recommenders named in the application form will be sent an automated email requesting that they complete an online evaluation and upload the letter of recommendation.
+We advise applicants to make sure recommenders know to expect this email and to give them sufficient time to complete this task ahead of the application deadline.